FRosner/outpourings/local-path-cleaner/blog_post.md

 After creating the `StatefulSet` resource, the following events will unfold:

-1. The `StatefulSet` controller processes the first replica, creating the PVC and pod based on the template, setting the owner references, and mounting the PVC in the pod.
-Both resources will be `Pending`.
+1. The `StatefulSet` controller processes the first replica, creating the PVC and pod based on the template and setting the owner references.
+The pod will reference the PVC and both resources will be `Pending`.
 2. The PVC control loop detects an unbound PVC, matches the storage class `local-path` to the provisioner `rancher.io/local-path` and triggers dynamic provisioning since no matching PV exists.
 3. Local path provisioner watches PVC events via the Kubernetes API.
 If the storage class is configured with `volumeBindingMode: WaitForFirstConsumer` (default), it will defer the PV binding to pod scheduling.
 This is useful because there might be other constraints in your pods such as node selectors, or resource requests, which could result in unschedulable pods if the PV is bound to the wrong node.
 4. The scheduler schedules the pod to a node and the PVC is annotated with `volume.kubernetes.io/selected-node`, indicating the selected node to the PVC binding controller.